awischnewsky/RsetUP/README.md

 - `rstudioapi` package

 ## Usage
-Download the `setUP.R` from this repository, open, copy and place it in the beginning of your R script (recommended).
+Download the `setUP.R` from this repository, open, copy and place it in the beginning of your R script as a preamble (recommended).
 Alternatively, locate the downloaded .R file in the folder of your main .R script and source it at the beginning of your R script (yet, graphical elements will not be cleared):

 ```R
 source("setUP.R")